-Do you live in an EU/EFTA country and receive a salary in Switzerland?
-Then you are considered to be a cross-border commuter.
+Do you live in an EU/EFTA country or the UK and receive a salary in Switzerland?
+Then you are considered a cross-border commuter.
 We offer you and your non-employed family members BASIS basic insurance for this purpose.

 Conclude cross-border commuter insurance now.